Scramble 0.12.x is here! Manual parameter docs, transformers API and more.

 Scramble PRO

-Comprehensive API documentation generation for Spatie’s Laravel Data and Laravel Query Builder.
+Comprehensive API documentation generation for Spatie’s Laravel Data, Laravel Query Builder, and other packages.